YasuhiroABE/docker-sdaps-ja/README.md

 README - sdaps-ja
 -----------------

-This project contains the Dockerfile, which runs the modified sdaps version based on the ubuntu-20.04 package.
+This project contains the Dockerfile, which runs the modified version based on the ubuntu 22.04 sdaps package.

 With this docker image, you can quickly try out the sdaps command with the Japanese questionnaire.

 ## How to run the docker image

-Please refer to the GNUmakefile file, which contains some real tasks.
+Please refer to the Makefile file, which contains some real tasks.
 You can quickly learn its usages.

 First, please mount a working directory at /proj in the container.